 First-time, and even experienced, renters can sometimes find themselves in over their heads.
 It can be easy to get caught up in the process of finding the perfect furniture or the right rug for a new place, and unintentionally disregard key skillsets of a great renter.

-If you are ready to move forward with a new apartment, or just want to be a more informed renter, be sure you have an understanding of these 5 must knows.
+If you are ready to move forward with a new apartment or just want to be a more informed renter, be sure you have an understanding of these 5 key areas.